gobigg/HomeAssistantConfiguration/packages/README.md

 #### laundry_dryer
 Basically the same as laundry_washing_machine, see below.

-#### laundry_outside
+#### laundry_Outdoor
-Keeping track of if there is laundry hanging to dry outside (on balcony) manually by pressing a switch.
-Notifications if there is aprobaility it's going to rain and laundry is hanging outside and if the laundry has hung outside for 12 hours (probably dry by then...).
+Keeping track of if there is laundry hanging to dry Outdoor (on balcony) manually by pressing a switch.
+Notifications if there is aprobaility it's going to rain and laundry is hanging Outdoor and if the laundry has hung Outdoor for 12 hours (probably dry by then...).

 #### laundry_washing_machine
 Sensor and input_select for washing machine (with the help of Fibaro wall plug).
 Automations for checking what state the washing machine is in and sending notifications and turning a light red (red light temporarely turned off) when it's done, but only under certain circumstances (time and presence).
 Using actionable notifications for ios.